Are There Too Many Farmers Markets? Notes from the Market Field, Part 1

 “If five communities partnered on one market instead of starting five different markets, that one market would be a more exciting venue for customers and a more profitable market for farmers.
 We don’t need more markets — we need stronger and more viable markets.”

-Some framing questions to consider in this ongoing discussion:
+Some framing questions for needed analysis to consider in this ongoing discussion:

 What is driving the rapid multiplication of markets in some states and not others?

 Who says there are “too many markets”: Is it vendors?
 If yes, which type? ( i.e. which channels do they use, what size is the farm/business, products, length of time at markets, number of outlets to sell)?
 Is it market service providers (like state f.m. associations getting constant calls from places that want a market)?
 Is it market organizers of established markets?Is it buyers?
 If yes, which type?

 Does the farmers market field currently serve a fairly representative socioeconomic strata of Americans?